• About

 The Board

-The Board comprises four Non-Executive Directors including the Non-Executive Chairman, and two Executive Directors, and has a mix of leadership, marketing and financial skills and experience:
+The Board comprises five Non-Executive Directors, including the Non-Executive Chairman, and two Executive Directors.
+The Board has a mix of leadership, marketing, financial, technology, governance and commercial skills and experience:

 • Rupert Howell – Non Executive Director appointed on 15 February 2021 (became Chairman on 28 September 2022);